exanauts/Argos.jl/README.md

 ## Quickstart

-Once Argos installed, we can use the function `run_opf` to solve the OPF with MadNLP.
-The function takes as input any MATPOWER file:
+The function `run_opf` is the entry-point to Argos.
+It takes as input a path to a MATPOWER file and solve the associated OPF with MadNLP:
 ```julia
 # Solve in the full-space
 ips = Argos.run_opf("data/case9.m", Argos.FullSpace())